epam/edp-install/docs/user-guide/add-application.md

 * **Create from template** – creates a project on the pattern in accordance with an application language, a build tool, and a framework.
 This strategy is recommended for projects that start developing their applications from scratch.

-* **Import project** - allows using existing VCS repository to integrate with EDP.
+* **Import project** - allows using existing VCS repository to integrate with KubeRocketCI.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as `epmd-edp/python-python-flask`.

   !!! note
       In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub in Tekton](../operator-guide/import-strategy-tekton.md) page.

-* **Clone project** – clones the indicated repository into EPAM Delivery Platform.
+* **Clone project** – clones the indicated repository into KubeRocketCI.
 While cloning the existing repository, it is required to fill in the **Repository URL** field and specify the credentials if needed:

   !![Clone application](../assets/user-guide/edp-portal-clone-application.png "Clone application")